tew4fs/ChessComChromeExtension/README.md

 3. Open [chrome://extensions/](chrome://extensions/) in Google Chrome
 4. Turn on developer mode in the upper right corner
 5. Select "Load unpacked" and select the folder where you downloaded the repo

+This extension has no direct affilation with Chess.com